-SERSTN is delighted to announce that the first 2018 meeting Keynote Speaker will be David Helvarg, Executive Director of the ocean conservation and policy organization Blue Frontier (https://bluefront.org/about-us/).
-David is a terrific speaker and a passionate advocate for ocean conservation, as well the author of six books, and we are excited to have him share his experiences with “seaweed” organizations (that would be marine grassroots!).
+SERSTN is delighted to announce that the first 2018 meeting Keynote Speaker will be David Helvarg, Executive Director of Blue Frontier, an ocean conservation and policy organization (https://bluefront.org/about-us/).
+David is a terrific speaker and a passionate advocate for ocean conservation, as well the author of six books.
+We are excited to have him share his experiences with “seaweed” organizations (that would be marine grassroots!).
 David will also be hosting a workshop on Tuesday, Feb.
 13th for those attendees interested in working for better ocean advocacy.

 On Thursday, February 15th, we will have the pleasure of hearing our second Keynote Speaker, Dr. Nicole Hernandez Hammer.
 Ms. Hammer is a climate science and community advocate at the Union of Concerned Scientists, where she works to address the disproportionate impacts of climate change on low-income and communities of color across the US.